mattlean/lean-js-app-starter/docs/developing/react-ssr.md

 ### Handling React on the Backend

-webpack is configured to handle imports and compile all React-related code within the backend, so you are able to import the frontend's components and render views with them using [React DOM's server APIs](https://react.dev/reference/react-dom/server) like [`renderToString`](https://react.dev/reference/react-dom/server/renderToString) or [`renderToPipeableStream`](https://react.dev/reference/react-dom/server/renderToPipeableStream).
+webpack is configured to handle imports and compile all React-related code within the backend, so you are able to import the frontend's components and render views with them using [React DOM's server APIs](https://react.dev/reference/react-dom/server) like [`renderToString`](https://react.dev/reference/react-dom/server/renderToString).

 When a user loads the app in their browser, the backend serves its rendering of the React code, and the browser will execute the JavaScript that runs [`hydrateRoot`](https://react.dev/reference/react-dom/client/hydrateRoot) to have the client-side React attach to the server rendering and take over.